C++: “auto” on anonymous functions

 });

-for (auto& i : s) cout << i << "\n";
+for (auto& i : s) std::cout << i << "\n"

 }

-More info about auto.
+More info about auto:

-Leave a Reply
+Leave a comment